Symphony No. 34 (Haydn)

 The Symphony No. 34 in D minor (Hoboken I/34) was written by Joseph Haydn.
 According to traditional chronology it was written in 1765, shortly before Haydn's Sturm und Drang period began in 1766, during his social withdrawal at Esterháza.
 However, more recent chronologies place it two years earlier, in 1763, which if correct would suggest that it is the first minor-key symphony Haydn ever wrote, though there is some uncertainty around chronology, with Symphony No. 26 being the traditional candidate (and the lowest numbered minor symphony), and Symphony No. 39 another candidate.

 Scoring

-The scoring of the symphony is typical of Haydn in this period: two oboes, bassoon, two horns, strings and continuo.
+The scoring of the symphony is typical of Haydn in this period: two oboes, bassoon, two French horns, strings and continuo.

 Theatrical origins

 It is possible that this symphony is the one referred to in an inscription accompanying Haydn's Symphony No. 49 (La passione) which reads: questa Sinfonia (i.e. 49) serve di Compagna a quella / del Philosopho Inglese dell' istesso autore.
 (This symphony serves as a companion to the "English Philosopher" by the same author.)